AbelPau/gdal/doc/source/drivers/raster/miramon.rst

     - *Real*: 4 bytes real numbers.
     - *Double*: 8 bytes real numbers.

-- **rel file**: This is the metadata file containing metada information such as number of rows, columns, data type, if it's compressed.
+- **rel file**: This is the file containing metadata information such as number of rows, columns, data type, if it's compressed.

 Encoding
 --------